tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 **Hooks:** A Postgres feature informally called *hooks* can be used to connect into Postgres' existing functionality.
 Hooks allow for overwriting default Postgres functionality, or calling back into an extension's code at the appropriate time.
 For example, one type of hook can modify Postgres start up behavior to launch a background worker, and a different type of hook can be used to redirect queries to a different table.
 :::note
-On the note of terminology, sometimes extensions are instead referred to as 'modules', but I like to simply refer to everything as an 'extension', but feel free to @ me on X to tell me I am wrong ([@sjmiller609](https://twitter.com/sjmiller609)).
+Sometimes extensions are instead referred to as 'modules', but I like to simply refer to everything as an 'extension', but feel free to @ me on X to tell me why that's wrong ([@sjmiller609](https://twitter.com/sjmiller609)).
 :::

 ## Enter the matrix